The 11 Best Beaches in Florida, From Cityside Shores to Uninhabited Islands

 Ponte Vedra Beach

-Jacksonville’s most upscale oceanfront community, Ponte Vedra Beach has long drawn golfers with its proximity to TPC Sawgrass, home to two legendary PGA tour courses.
-But the coquina shell beaches here might be even more beautiful than those legendary greens.
-The beach across from Guana Tolomato Matanzas National Marine Estuarine Research Reserve is backed by some of Florida’s most pristine sand dunes and is a popular spot to hunt for shark’s teeth and other marine fossils at low tide.
+Jacksonville’s most upscale oceanfront community, Ponte Vedra Beach, has long drawn golfers with its proximity to TPC Sawgrass, home to two legendary PGA tour courses.
+But the coquina shell beaches here are even more beautiful than those legendary greens.
+The beach across from Guana Tolomato Matanzas National Marine Estuarine Research Reserve is backed by some of Florida’s least touched sand dunes and is a popular spot to hunt for shark’s teeth and other marine fossils at low tide.
 Dig into delicious southern-inspired shrimp and grits and fried local fish while enjoying views of the Intracoastal Waterway at Barbara Jean’s on the Water.

-For more sightseeing off the beach in the area, it’s less than an hour’s drive south to reach St. Augustine, one of the most historic U.S. cities.
-It’s home the country’s oldest wooden schoolhouse, which dates to the early 18th century, as well as the Castillo de San Marcos, an impressive fort on the Matanzas River first built by the Spanish in the 17th century.
+For more sightseeing, it’s less than an hour’s drive south to reach St. Augustine, one of the most historic U.S. cities.
+St. Augustine is home to the country’s oldest wooden schoolhouse, which dates to the early 18th century, as well as the Castillo de San Marcos, an impressive fort on the Matanzas River first built by the Spanish in the 17th century.

 Stay the night